marcodif08/MDPH612/README.md

 def makeVid():
 ```
 requires the path to the saved screenshot folder, and it requires the program to have a /static/images/ path.
 This is later used for the html code and the folders must be called the same way.

+## patient_db.py

+This file fills and generates the patient database.
+A configured postgres database connection is required to run this.

+## webapp.py

+This file controls the data for the web app.
+Requirement is Flask, a postgres database connection, and an index.html file that can construct the web app.